-- Budget cuts will most likely come from expensive platforms and personnel (especially in overseas deployments) which are not the focus of our strategy.
-Furthermore, cuts to big budget "marquis" programs tend to favor the legacy programs and upgrades which are Espey's focus. - When it is judged that upgrade of a legacy system is more cost-effective than a brand-new development, functionality and therefore the electrical power requirement is almost always increased, resulting in more demand for Espey's products. - It is unlikely that the U.S. will cede its leadership role in military affairs worldwide when political stability or sea lanes are at risk, and this fact is likely to mitigate any action leading to more than marginal cuts to defense spending. - As a hedge to expected cuts that do occur, Espey intends to maintain 20% -25% of its sales to non-defense applications.
+- Budget cuts will most likely come from expensive platforms and personnel (especially in overseas deployments) which are not core components of our business strategy.
+Furthermore, cuts to big budget "marquis" programs tend to favor the legacy programs and upgrades to legacy programs, which are Espey's focus. - In those situations where an upgrade of a legacy system is regarded as more cost-effective than development of a new system, our experience is that functionality and therefore the electrical power requirement is generally increased, resulting in more demand for Espey's products. - It is unlikely that the U.S. will cede its leadership role in military affairs worldwide when political stability or sea lanes are at risk, and this fact is likely to mitigate any action leading to more than marginal cuts to defense spending. - We expect to maintain 20% 25% of our sales to non-defense applications, which is a hedge against defense spending cuts.